Those Ever-So-Important First Weeks

 The Rest of the Spring: Approaching Initial Writing and Supplementary Research

 Students have some Check-Ins to work on and opportunities for lots of research and writing time with the end of their IB French classes.
 Their goal should be to arrive at some form of structure/writing/labwork before the start of Summer Vacation.
-Mentors are encourage to use their judgement in terms of what that means for each student; but if they are prepared before the Summer; they will produce a higher quality of work in the Fall.
+Mentors are encouraged to use their judgement in terms of what that means for each student; but if they are prepared before the Summer; they will produce a higher quality of work in the Fall.